leob/ionic-quickstarter/README.md

 For more details on configuring and using development, test and production mode, see the [Wiki](https://github.com/leob/ionic-quickstarter/wiki).

+#### A note about "ionic upload" and the Ionic View app

+Here is a warning for people who use the Ionic View app in conjunction with the ```ionic upload``` command to test their app.

+If you do an "ionic upload", then by default it will take your app from the 'src' folder, not from 'www'.
+This is because "ionic upload" takes the setting from the ionic.project file.

+So that would mean that you'd see a 'development' build, not a 'production' build, when viewing your app in Ionic View.

+If you don't want this (i.e. if you want a production build in Ionic View) then you should (temporarily) change 'src' to 'www' in ionic.project, do a ```gulp build``` and a ```ionic upload```, and then change ionic.project back to 'src'.

 ## Gulp file

 The gulp.js file supports the following commands: